 18. Short Faux Undercut with Side Braids

-Love the undercut look but don’t want to shave?
+Love the undercut haircut but don’t want to shave?
 Create a stunning faux undercut with two side braids and leave the rest of your hair loose.
 Edgy and eye-catching, the hairstyle is casual enough to wear every day but cool enough to attract attention.
 It’s an especially good option if you have grown-out roots, as the darker sections create even more contrast with the blonde pieces.

 19. Short Undone Braided Bob

 For a new twist on a classic hairstyle, try an undone braided bob haircut.
 This hairstyle involves braiding back from your hairline using the underhand technique, stopping just beyond the crown of your head.
 Not only does an undone braided bob save time, but it also has an edgy and unique vibe.
 The style looks great on both Caucasian and Afro-textured hair types.

 20. Short Cornrows